Robert Jones (linebacker)

-Robert Lee Jones (born September 27, 1969) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys, St. Louis Rams, Miami Dolphins, and Washington Redskins.
-He played college football at East Carolina University.
+Robert Lee Jones (born September 27, 1969) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, St. Louis Rams, Miami Dolphins, and Washington Redskins.
+He played college football for the East Carolina Pirates football, earning consensus All-American honors.
+He was selected by the Cowboys in the first round of the 1992 NFL draft with the 24th overall pick.

 Early life

 Jones attended Nottoway County High School.
 As a senior, he tallied 120 tackles and helped his team win the 2A state championship.
-In order to meet academic requirements for college, Jones studied one year at the Fork Union Military Academy's post-graduate program.
+In order to meet the minimum academic requirements for college, Jones studied one year at the Fork Union Military Academy's post-graduate program.

 He accepted a football scholarship from East Carolina University and would become the most accomplished linebacker in its history.
-In 1988, he started 3 out of 10 games, collecting 43 tackles (one for loss), one pass defensed and one forced fumble, receiving freshman All-American honors.
+In 1988, he started 3 out of 10 games, collecting 43 tackles (one for loss), one pass defensed and one forced fumble, receiving Freshman All-American honors.

 As a sophomore, he was a regular starter at inside linebacker, recording 117 tackles (led the team), 4 tackles for loss, one sack, 3 passes defensed and one forced fumble.
 He made 16 tackles against both Louisiana Tech University and the University of Southern Mississippi.

 As a junior, he posted 167 tackles (second in school history), 2 interceptions, 3 tackles for loss, 3 passes defensed, one forced fumble and one fumble recovery.
 Against Temple University, he had 23 tackles.
 Against the University of Southern Mississippi, he made 17 tackles, returned an interception for a touchdown and blocked a field goal.

 He was a co-captain of the 1991 team that finished ranked No. 9 nationally with a 12–1 record, including a Peach Bowl victory.
 He finished with 8 quarterback pressures (led the team), 12 tackles for loss, 3 sacks, 4 forced fumbles and 151 tackles, becoming the second player in school history to lead the team three straight seasons.
 Against Syracuse University, he had 18 tackles (3 for loss) and 3 quarterback pressures.
 Against Tulane University, he made 15 tackles and one quarterback pressure.
 Against the University of South Carolina, he had 16 tackles, one interception and a blocked extra-point.
 He was a consensus All-American choice and one of the finalists for the Butkus award.

 In 2004, he was inducted into the East Carolina University Athletics Hall of Fame.